3 years full-time (plus optional placement year)

 Literature Survey (10 credits)

-In addition, in your final year you'll undertake a literature survey where you will research a clearly defined study area of your choice.
+You'll undertake a literature survey to investigate an area of your choice.
 Recent examples include:

-The single most important component of your degree will be your final year research project where you'll have to conduct and write up an original piece of research.
-Working closely under the supervision of a member of staff, you'll have access to all the sophisticated research facilities of the Department.
+The single most important component of your degree will be your final year research project.
+Working under the supervision of a member of staff, you'll conduct and write up an original piece of research.
+You'll have access to all the sophisticated research facilities of the Department.
 Recent projects have investigated a wide range of topics, for example:

 Each year, several of our best undergraduate projects are published in mainstream scientific journals.